Renault 5 Electric Supermini Previewed With Retro-Modern Styling

 Guess who's back?

-After having a look at what Alpine and Renault have in the pipeline, it’s time to see what the main brand Renault is cooking up.
+After having a look at what Alpine and Dacia have in the pipeline, it’s time to see what the main brand Renault is cooking up.
 No fewer than seven fully electric vehicles will be launched by 2025, and one of them was previewed today in the shape of the reborn Renault 5.
 Also known as “Le Car” in the United States, the supermini is back after being discontinued in 1996.

 Renault labels the new 5 pictured here as a prototype rather than a concept, which means the production version likely won’t stray away from this retro-tastic design.
 That red stripe is likely a nod to the hot hatch version dubbed Renault 5 GT Turbo back in the day, which may hint its modern-day EV counterpart will spawn a performance derivative.